-Tasks for the Disability Focus Educational Setting Hrs Description

-Student-teachers (60)

-Major Disability Special school 25 Minimum 30 school

-Classroom Periods

-observation Other than Major Minimum 3 Special 25 Minimum 30 school
+Tasks for the Disability Focus Educational Setting Hrs Description Student-teachers (60) Classroom Major Disability Special school 25 Minimum 30 school Periods observation Other than Major disability Minimum 3 Special schools for other disabilities 25 Minimum 30 school Periods Any Disability Inclusive Schools 10 Minimum 10 school Periods

-disability schools for other Periods

-- disabilities

-Any Disability Inclusive Schools 10 Minimum 10 school

-- Periods

 - Schedule for practical for E-1 shall be included in the time table (ten working days may be allocated). - Observations as mentioned are essential.
-However, if schools for other disability are not available in the nearby area, the same may be interpreted as observation at Inclusive school/ education/services being provided in the resource room/home based education or vice versa with other disability.
+However, if schools for other disability are not available in the nearby area, the same may be interpreted as observation at Inclusive school/ education/services being provided in the resource room/ home based education or vice versa with other disability.